 Autonomous driving decision-making methods have advanced significantly.
 In simple driving scenarios, vehicles can achieve safe passage.
-However, many challenges remain in achieving efficient and human-like driving decisions. vehicle decision planning in dynamic environments involves complex interactions among multiple traffic participants, especially in mixed-traffic situations where self-driving and human-driven vehicles coexist.
-Therefore, decision-planning algorithms must consider the human-likeness of autonomous driving vehicles' behaviour in addition to satisfying the basic requirements of safety and efficiency.
+However, many challenges remain in achieving efficient and human-like driving decisions.
+Vehicle decision planning in dynamic environments involves complex interactions among multiple traffic participants, especially in mixedtraffic situations where self-driving and human-driven vehicles coexist.
+Therefore, decision-planning algorithms must consider the human-likeness of autonomous driving vehicle behaviour in addition to satisfying the basic requirements of safety and efficiency.
 This consideration is essential in dynamic environments with multiple traffic participants.
 As shown in Fig. 1, when faced with scenarios in which the surrounding vehicles (white vehicles) have uncertain motion states and random interaction behaviours, the host vehicle (purple vehicle) needs to have the ability to effectively deal with uncertainty in dynamic environments.
-The human-like decision-making algorithms for autonomous vehicles in this traffic state must incorporate the intentions of other drivers.